10 killed, 3 injured in Buffalo supermarket mass shooting - NewsBreak

 "This was pure evil.
 It was straight-up racially motivated hate crime," said Erie County Sheriff John Garcia.

-Police officials say around 2:30 p.m., Gendron got out of a vehicle in the parking lot of the supermarket.
+Police officials say around 2:30 p.m., the suspect got out of a vehicle in the parking lot of the supermarket.
 Police say he was heavily armed and wearing tactical gear, including a helmet with a camera that he used to live-stream the shooting.
-A law enforcement source says Gendron was wearing body armor.

 Police say the suspect then went inside and began shooting customers.

-According to police, a retired Buffalo police officer who was employed as a security guard exchanged fire with and struck Gendron but, because of the suspect's tactical gear, was unable to stop him.
-Gendron then allegedly shot and killed the security guard.
+According to police, a retired Buffalo police officer who was employed as a security guard exchanged fire with and struck the suspect but, because of the suspect's tactical gear, was unable to stop him.
+The suspect then allegedly shot and killed the security guard.

 Police say the suspect made his way through the rest of the store, eventually returning to the front of the supermarket.

 Buffalo Police then engaged the suspect in the vestibule of the store.
-Gendron allegedly put a gun to his own neck, but officers talked him into dropping the gun.
+The suspect allegedly put a gun to his own neck, but officers talked the suspect into dropping the gun.

-Police say Gendron then took off some of the tactical gear and surrendered.
+Police say the suspect then took off some of the tactical gear and surrendered.

 A total of 13 people were shot.
 Ten victims were pronounced dead at the scene.
 Buffalo Police Commissioner Joseph Gramaglia says the other three victims suffered injuries that do not appear to be life-threatening.